Configuring a Blocklist/Trustlist Access Policy for a LoadBalancer Service

 - Blocklist: The IP addresses in the list are not allowed to access the listener.

-After the blocklist or trustlist access policy is configured, if you delete the blocklist or trustlist access policy configuration on the CCE console or delete the target annotation from the YAML file, the configuration on the ELB will be retained.
+After a blocklist or trustlist access policy is configured, if you delete the blocklist or trustlist access policy configuration on the CCE console or delete the target annotation from the YAML file, the configuration on the ELB will be retained.

 Prerequisites